gurdeeparora75/WeightWatchersExcercises/README.md

 To run this, go to root path of the project and type:

-mvn -e exec:java -Dexec.mainClass=arora.gurdeep.weightwatchers.Question1 -Dexec.args="data/sample.txt"
+**mvn package exec:java -Dexec.mainClass=arora.gurdeep.weightwatchers.Question1 -Dexec.args="data/sample.txt"**

-This runs Question 1 and passes "sample.txt" as the input.
-You may also pass data/bad.txt for file with some badly formatted lines.
+This first compiles and packages Question1 class and then runs Question1 and passes "sample.txt" file name under data directory as the input.
+You may also pass data/bad.txt to test a file with some badly formatted lines.

 #### Question 3 ####